prataprc/prataprc.github.io/_posts/2014-01-05-circular-package-dependencies.md

-It just took me couple of releases to realize how circular dependency is cumbersome and painful during the release phase - it is difficult to make a working release without making sure that dependant releases are equally good.
+It just took me couple of releases to realize how circular dependency is cumbersome and painful during the release phase - it is difficult to make a working release without making sure that dependent releases are equally good.
 This means that I had to go through couple of iteration of releases to make sure that all packages are stable and working.